Americandude/blue/README.md

 **7/05/2022**

- 11:04AM `Created Repo and added README.md`
+ 1:04PM `Created Repo and added README.md`

-11:05-11:32AM `gradle was being a pain in the ass and I had to fix it`
+1:05-1:32PM `gradle was being a pain in the ass and I had to fix it`

-11:33-12:20 `HOLY SHIT I DELETED THE OLD REPO FOR NOTHING I FIXED THE BUG IT WAS EASY AND I ALSO FINISHED BASE CLIENT`
+1:33AM-2:20PM `HOLY SHIT I DELETED THE OLD REPO FOR NOTHING I FIXED THE BUG IT WAS EASY AND I ALSO FINISHED BASE CLIENT`

+2:00-2:30PM `added keybind system thing`